Extensive Range

 Lapsang Souchong Butterfly Tea

-Another luxury black tea from China’s Fujian Province, Lapsang Souchong Butterfly Tea is grown at high altitudes in the soaring mountains and evergreen forest areas that provide the ideal climate for producing the best quality tea leaves.
+Another luxury black tea from China’s Fujian Province, Lapsang Souchong Butterfly Tea is grown at high altitudes in mountain and evergreen forest areas that provide the ideal climate for producing top-quality tea leaves.
 When dried over wood fires, the leaves reveal aromas of pine and oak, and smooth, crisp, smoky flavours.

 “Lovely flavour.”